aryanbdps9/VQA2019/README.md

 4. Results: If numerical, mention them in tabular format.
 If visual, display.
 If you've done a great project, this is the area to show it!
 -->
 ## Results
+* Running their tuned implementation ~61
-* Re-running their fine-tuned model after ELMO  embedding 58.47
+* Re-running their model after ELMO  embedding and adding MSE loss 58.47 *Hyper parameter untuned*
+* vec2char model Good prediction for the dictionary of the words in VQA.

 The accuracy was calculated using the [VQA evaluation metric](http://www.visualqa.org/evaluation.html), same as the base code used.
 <!---